cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

     - `portIdentifier != ProviderPortId`;
     - `counterpartyPortIdentifier != ConsumerPortId`;
     - `counterpartyVersion != ccvVersion`;
+    - no channel with `portIdentifier` and `channelIdentifier` exists;
+    - the channel has more than one connection hop;
+    - a connection is stored for this consumer chain and doesn't match the underlying connection of this channel;
     - the channel is not built on top of the client created for this consumer chain;
     - another CCV channel for this consumer chain already exists.
   - A `CCVHandshakeMetadata` is returned, with `providerDistributionAccount` set to the the address of the distribution module account on the provider chain and `version` set to `ccvVersion`.